zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

     - Gym
     - Translation
       - BA
+    - \#YourActionsMatter
   - **Stoic by Productivity**
-    - *A busy schedule*: Make every day a fight against the clock
+    - *Extreme concentration*: *Thanks to your translation course*  Use your visualization technique
+    - *Flexible schedule*: Use a flexible schedule to compensate your concentration to avoid burnout
 - Intent
   - Significant growth in technical dexterity and acumen
   - Increased career mobility